 - In particular, if there is only one person responsible for the props at the workplace, it is necessary to prepare for absence in advance: we recommend making comprehensive lists of props and the related switches and cleaning, as well as paying attention to storage between performances.

 - In larger workplaces, attention can be paid to the division of teams according to different productions.
 On the other hand, a worker moving between different productions/stages must take special care with hand hygiene and possible personal protection.

 - We recommend making access to the facilities available only to those who work with them, we recommend that all visitors to the facilities wear a face mask, a respirator mask or a face shield.

 - We recommend that meetings and planning work be carried out remotely as far as possible.

-- We recommend the use of mouth-nose protection, respiratory protection, or visor for props and other long-term contacts.
+- We recommend the use of mouth-nose protection, respiratory protection, or visor for props contacts.
 Please note that the use of protective equipment is decided on a case-by-case basis on the basis of the employer’s risk assessment.

 - According to current information, the virus can also be transmitted through contact with surfaces on which an affected person’s respiratory secretions have recently landed.
 However, according to current information, surfaces play no significant role in the spread of the virus.

 - Before the start of rehearsals, we recommend that a plan be made for the safe use and transportation of the props on the stage and that the working group be committed to acting in accordance with the instructions.